jturner65/DES_UAV/README.md

 Basically the drone teams move from task to task, completing them in a certain amount of time before they move on.
 The tasks themselves come in two types, single-service resources (where only a single team can perform the task at a time) and multi-service resources (where any number of teams can perform the task.)

-The linkages between each task is are called "resource-queues", and represent the the distance between each task along with a FIFO queue wating to enter occupied tasks.
+The linkages between each task are called "resource-queues" and represent the the distance between each task along with a FIFO queue for the UAVs wait to enter occupied tasks.

 All state changes in the system are driven by events, which are in turned managed by a Future Event List, which is a priority queue.
 As part of the assignment' requirements, I implemented the a minheap-based and maxheap-based PQ.
 Testing methods to guarantee the integrity and capabilities of the queue are built in and accessible via UI interations, as are tests of the simulation itself.